Bill Murray explains why has no agent, manager or contactable phone number

-If you’re looking to create a Hollywood cinematic edge with a quirky, comedic character in the cast that plays with the realms of normal society constraints with a heartwarming, sincere edge, look no further than Murray himself.
+If you’re looking to create a Hollywood cinematic character with edgy, quirky and comedic qualities in the cast that plays with the realms of normal society constraints with a heartwarming, sincere edge, look no further than Murray himself.

 Getting in contact with Murray has, in recent years, grown into somewhat of a Hollywood urban myth.
 In 2014, director Ted Melfi said he left messages on Murray’s answerphone months before he ever received a reply.
 It was, in fact, Melfi who started the rumour that Murray had implemented a toll-free 0800 or 1‑800 number with computerised pre-recorded messages for people to navigate through.

-Without an agent or manager to deal with the never ending list of callers attempting to pitch an idea to the actor, Murray explained: “I had a house phone, and it would just ring and ring,” in an interview with IndieWire.
+Without an agent or manager to deal with, the never-ending list of callers attempting to pitch an idea to the actor began snowballing out of control: “I had a house phone, and it would just ring and ring,” Murray said in a past interview with IndieWire.
 “Finally, I’d pick up the phone and I’d say, ‘Who in the fuck is calling me and letting my phone ring like that?’
 The agent would say, ‘Oh, I’m sorry, I’m calling for so-and-so.’
 I’d say, ‘Look, you can’t do this.
 This is my house.
 If I don’t answer the phone, don’t do that because you’re making me not like you.’”

 Despite the frustrating annoyance, the ever-understanding actor could sympathise with the callers: “Their job is, ‘Get me Bill Murray on the phone.’
 They have nothing else to do,” he said before confirming the rumours about his toll-free communication: “I just unplugged the phone and then I got this 800 number, which is very handy,” he said.